j-berg-au/BOUNDLESS/content/Rules/Narrative Play/index.md

 - The player chooses an appropriate [[Character Creation/index#Attributes & Skills|Skill]] to use for the check.
 - The player rolls the dice.
 - The Storymaster describes the outcome!
-### Group Checks
-If a group of players want to all work together to achieve a course of action, such as sneaking through an area together, they may do so in a group check.

-To perform a group check, nominate a leader.
-Then, everyone rolls an appropriate [[Character Creation/index#Attributes & Skills|Skill]] (which must be the same for each player), taking the **highest result amongst all players.**

-However, for each player that would have failed the check, the leader takes **1 Stress**.
 ## Clocks

 ## Equipment